On the Generalization Mystery in Deep Learning: Comparison with Other Theories and Explanations

 \item {\bf It is incomplete.} It does not provide an explanation for why gradient descent prefers flat minima in deep nets, only that it does so (but see \citet{Jastrzebski20, Jastrzebski21} for exciting recent progress in this direction based on choice of early learning rate).
 It is important to note that the PAC-Bayesian bounds on the generalization gap mentioned above only exploit this empirical observation but do not explain it (for example, see the last paragraph of Section 1.1 in \citet{Dziugaite17}).

 \end{enumerate}

 From an algorithmic stability perspective, the relationship between the minima of different examples is more fundamental than the nature of those minima.
 For example, if the loss of each example has a sharp minimum (for whatever definition of sharpness one likes), but the minima of all the examples coincide, then one could expect better generalization than when each example has a shallow minimum, but the minima of different examples do not coincide.
-Of course, it is possible that in practice, the shallowness of the overall loss function is a consequence of better alignment of the minima of different examples, but the point is that the flatness of the overall loss is a secondary to the relationship between the minima.
+Of course, it is possible that in practice, the shallowness of the overall loss function is a consequence of better alignment of the minima of different examples, but the point is that the flatness of the overall loss is a secondary to the relationship between the minima of different examples.

-Finally, we note that just as the flatness perspective provides inspiration to modify gradient descent to find flatter minima to improve generalization, the Coherent Gradients perspective provides similar inspiration to design new algorithms to avoid weak directions (see \Cref{sec:overview:suppress}).
+Finally, we note that just as the flatness perspective provides inspiration to modify gradient descent to find flatter minima to improve generalization, as seen in \Cref{sec:overview:suppress}, the Coherent Gradients perspective provides similar inspiration to design new algorithms to avoid weak directions.